Diversity & Inclusion

 InclusiveVT: As an institution and as individuals, we are committed to the university motto Ut Prosim (That I May Serve) in the spirit of community, diversity, and excellence.
 Learn more about events and programs like the Principles of Community Week.

-Living-Learning Centers: These unique housing options integrate what you study, where you live, and who you live with, bringing together people with a common interest, experience, or outlook.
+Living-Learning Programs: These unique housing options integrate what you study, where you live, and who you live with, bringing together people with a common interest, experience, or outlook.

 Hokie Wellness: We want all Hokies to be healthy and happy, so Hokie Wellness helps students make healthy decisions and live healthy lives by providing workshops, outreach, and individual consultations.